 Formula Columns

-The exports support calculated columns.
+The web app's exports support calculated columns.
 Useful for reimbursements, tax math, net earnings, custom currency conversions.

 Adding a Custom Field